Digitalisation & Cybersecurity

 Cybersecurity

-As cyber-threats are constantly shaping the security environments of every industry and economic sector, securing European network and information systems is essential to keeping the economy running and ensuring prosperity, as repeatedly declared by the European Commission.
-The European rail supply industry, with its complex interdependences and legacy infrastructure, has recognised that protecting digital assets against cyber-threats is a vital element of maintaining a safe and reliable railway.
-Promising the integrity of rail systems and maintaining operational continuity standards is an objective which is shared by the whole rail sector.
+As cyber threats instantly shape the security environments of every industry and economic sector, securing European networks and information systems is essential to keeping the economy running and ensuring prosperity, as repeatedly declared by the European Commission.
+With its complex interdependencies and legacy infrastructure, the European rail supply industry has recognised that protecting digital assets against cyber threats is vital to maintaining a safe and reliable railway.
+Promising the integrity of rail systems and maintaining operational continuity standards is an objective shared by the whole rail sector.

-UNIFE is actively involved in various activities at the European level aimed at developing targeted cybersecurity-related skills and knowledge, as well as increasing awareness of cyber-threats within each company and organisation.
+UNIFE is actively involved in various activities at the European level aimed at developing targeted cybersecurity-related skills and knowledge, as well as increasing awareness of cyber threats within each company and organisation.

 For more information, please contact: